unnus/unnus/content/four-dollar-ux.md

 <h2 class="reveal-text">What's Inside?</h2>
 <div class="ux-holder">
 <div class="ux-text">
-<h2>1) A complete Run down of your user experience</h2>
+<h2>1) A complete Rundown of your user experience</h2>
 <p>
-	Simple & straightforward color-coding to visually group comments for your team and prioritize usability issues.
-	Simple & straightforward color-coding to visually group comments for you.
+	User experience (UX) focuses on having a deep understanding of users, what they need, what they value, their abilities, and also their limitations.
+By buying our report, you'll get a comprhansive rundown of your page's UX and how to improve each and every aspect of it.
 </p>
 </div>
 <div class="ux-img">